broadwayinc/skapi-documentation/api-reference/user/README.md

-        address_public?: boolean; // When set to true, address attribute is visible to others. gender_public?: boolean; // When set to true, gender attribute is visible to others. birthdate_public?: boolean; // When set to true, birthdate attribute is visible to others.
-        misc: string; // Additional string value that can be used freely.
+        address_public?: boolean; // When set to true, address attribute is visible to others. gender_public?: boolean; // When set to true, gender attribute is visible to others. birthdate_public?: boolean; // When set to true, birthdate attribute is visible to others. misc?: string; // Additional string value that can be used freely. picture?: string; // URL of the profile picture. profile?: string; // URL of the profile page. website?: string; // URL of the website. nickname?: string; // Nickname of the user.
     }
 ): Promise<UserProfile>
 ```